duganchen/slackware-libretro/README.md

 # RetroArch for Slackware

 This is a series of scripts to package RetroArch for Slackware.
-There is one script for each component.
-These days, the one you should need is *libretro-RetroArch.sh*.
+These days, the only one you need need is *libretro-RetroArch.sh*.

 The following are not required, but will be detected and used by RetroArch (and possibly other Libretro components) if found: